-Release 3.1 includes all Release 3.0 functionality plus the enhancements listed below.
+Release 3.1 includes all Release 3.0 functionality, plus the enhancements listed below.

-Call Restriction checking for star codes
+Call Restriction Checking for Star Codes

-Beginning with Release 3.1, the system manager can now add star () codes to Allowed and Disallowed Lists to help prevent toll fraud.
+Beginning with Release 3.1, a system manager can add star () codes to Allowed and Disallowed Lists to help prevent toll fraud.
 Star codes, typically dialed before an outgoing call, enable telephone users to obtain special services provided by the central office (CO).
 For example, in many areas, a telephone user can dial 67 before a telephone number to disable central office-supplied caller identification at the receiving party's telephone.
-(You must contract with your telephone service provider to have these codes activated.)
+You must contract with your telephone service provider to have these codes activated.

-When users dial star codes, the MERLIN LEGEND system's Calling Restrictions determine whether the codes are allowed.
-If allowed, the system's Calling Restrictions are reset, and the remaining digits that the users dial are checked against the Calling Restrictions.
+When users dial star codes, the system's calling restrictions determine whether the codes are allowed.
+If they are allowed, the system's calling restrictions are reset and the remaining digits that the users dial are checked against the calling restrictions.

-Trunk-to-Trunk Transfer on a per-station basis
+Trunk-to-Trunk Transfer Set for Each Extension

-This enhancement to the trunk-to-trunk feature enables the system manager to allow or disallow trunk-to-trunk transfer on a per-station basis.
-Beginning with Release 3.1, the default setting for all stations is restricted.
+This enhancement to the Transfer feature enables the system manager to allow or disallow trunk-to-trunk transfer on a per-extension basis.
+In Release 3.1 and later systems, the default setting for all extensions is restricted.